thcorre/sgnog12-workshop/eda-lab/part2-service-overlays.md

 #### **Method 2: Virtual Networks** (Alternative)
 - Create both Bridge Domains and Bridge Interfaces in one resource
 - Simpler, conglomerate method
-- Will be introduced in L3 EVPN service setup
+- Will be demonstrated in L3 EVPN service setup

 ---